 Have you just accepted no-show appointments as par for the course?
 It doesn’t have to be so.
-Square Appointments now has No-Show Protection with a slew of features, including the ability to require clients to enter their credit card, to help nip no-shows in the bud.
+Square Appointments now has No-Show Protection with a slew of new scheduling features, including the ability to require clients to enter their credit card, to help nip no-shows in the bud.
+Additionally, implementing appointment reminders, setting up cancellation policies, and sending follow-up emails can further reduce no-show appointments.
 But beyond that, what else can you do to prevent people from showing up late or not showing up at all?
 Some suggestions:

 Old-school appointment cards are a nice thought, but let’s be real, your clients are going to lose them.
 In this glued-to-our-phones era, digital reminders are where it’s at.
 You can send your clients email and text reminders straight from Square Appointments, and set how far in advance you want them to go out.
 But generally, one to three days before the appointment is the most effective.

 Get Started with Square Appointments.